Hiking the Hanauma Bay Rock Bridge Trail on Oʻahu

 The Second Left Turn

-After either of these turns, take the most obvious trail down the steep hill along rim of Hanauma Bay.
+After either of these turns, take the most obvious trail down the steep hill along the rim of Hanauma Bay, but be careful, as there are many loose rocks that make it easy to slip!

-At the bottom of the steep downhill along the ʻIhiʻihelauākea Crater, there’s just a few rolling hills until the final descent down to the rock bridge.
+At the bottom of the steep downhill alongside ʻIhiʻihelauākea Crater, there’s just a few smaller hills until the final descent that leads down to the rock bridge.

-I stepped on some rocks that acted like golf balls under my feet, and that’s how I got this cut.
-Really, this could have happened on any steep part of the trail, so just be careful.
+I stepped on some that acted like golf balls under my feet, and that’s how I got this cut.
+However, this could have happened on any steep part of the trail, so just be careful.

 Hanauma Bay Rock Bridge

-The Hanauma Bay Rock Bridge is located just to the right of these tide pools.
+The Hanauma Bay Rock Bridge is located just to the right of these tide pools at the bottom of this final hill.

-Under no circumstances and I mean ocean conditions should you walk out on the rock bridge.
-Horror stories have happened here before, and that’s why there’s this float here.
-Rescue services would be extremely slow to get over here, and on any average day with the waves crashing, I don’t see how it would be possible to climb back up the cliffs without seriously injuring yourself from the waves.
-My best guess would be that you would have to swim around to the Hanauma Bay Beach for safety.
+With that in mind, rescue services would be extremely slow to get over here, and on any average day with the waves crashing along the coast, I don’t see how it would be possible to climb back up the cliffs without seriously injuring yourself.
+My best guess would be that one would have to swim around to Hanauma Bay Beach for safety, which is all to say that getting a photo on the rock bridge is not worth it!

 Hanauma Bay Rock Bridge